celery/celery/docs/userguide/tasks.rst

 .. attribute:: Task.backend

     The result store backend to use for this task.
-Defaults to the :setting:`CELERY_RESULT_BACKEND` setting.
+An instance of one of the backend classes in `celery.backends`.
+Defaults to `app.backend` which is defined by the :setting:`CELERY_RESULT_BACKEND` setting.

 .. attribute:: Task.acks_late